-- HH.
-"Recall" means the process by which a Registered Voter may petition the recall and removal from office of the Tribal Ogema, any member of Tribal Council, a Tribal Court Judge or an Appellate Justice, or an Election Board Member. - II.
-"Recount" means the process by which the Election Board counts the ballots an additional time as required by these Regulations or permitted at the discretion of the Election Board upon request of a Candidate. - JJ.
-"Referendum" means the process by which Tribal Council refers questions relating to a proposed or existing Tribal ordinance to Tribal Members. - кк.
-"Registered Voter" means an Eligible Voter who is certified as a Registered Voter upon the Member's 18th birthday by the Board and who may vote in Tribal Election. - "Regular Election" means an Election held during the month of April, every two years in odd number years. - MM.
-"Rejected Ballot" means an unofficial ballot with more than one ballot placed into a Secrecy Envelope; more than one ballot placed into an Official Election Ballot Envelope. - NN.
-"Run-off Election" means the process by which Registered Voters vote for one Candidate in the event of a tie in votes between one or more Candidates in a Special Election or the Regular Election.
-Run-off Elections shall not be held after a Primary Election. - oo.
+- PD.GG.
+"Recall" means the process by which a Registered Voter may petition the recall and removal from office of the Tribal Ogema, any member of Tribal Council, a Tribal Court Judge, or an Appellate Justice, or an Election Board Member. - "Recount" means the process by which the Election Board counts the ballots an additional time as required by these Regulations or permitted at the discretion of the Election Board upon request of a Candidate. - "Referendum" means the process by which Tribal Council refers questions relating to a proposed or existing Tribal ordinance to Tribal Members. - "Registered Voter" means an Eligible Voter who is certified as a Registered Voter upon the Member's 18th birthday by the Board and who may vote in Tribal Election. - HH.KK.
+"Regular Election" means an Election held during the month of April, every two years in odd number years. - #LL.
+"Rejected Ballot" means an unofficial ballot with more than one ballot placed into a Secrecy Envelope; more than one ballot placed into an Official Election Ballot Envelope; or a ballot returned in an envelope other than the Official Election Ballot Envelope. - "Run-off Election" means the process by which Registered Voters vote for one Candidate in the event of a tie in votes between one or more Candidates in a Special Election or the Regular Election.
+Run-off Elections shall not be held after a Primary Election. - KK.NN.
 "Secrecy Envelope" means the envelope or partial envelope labeled Secrecy Envelope, the purpose of which is to protect the identification of the Registered Voter's decision while the ballots are being opened.
-The secrecy envelope is submitted to Registered Voters for Tribal Elections and designed to be opened at one or more locations along the envelope. - PP. "Secretarial Election" means a federal Election conducted by the Secretary of the Interior for federally recognized Tribes under a federal statute or tribal governing document (25 C.F.R.
-81). - QQ.
-"Special Election" means any Election other than a Regular or Primary Election including an Election conducted in accordance with Article IX Section 2(b) of the Constitution, to fill vacancies in office, to recall an Elected Official, and in order to submit initiatives and referendums to the Tribal membership. - RR.
+The secrecy envelope and is submitted to Registered Voters for Tribal Elections and designed to be opened at one or more locations along the envelope. - "Secretarial Election" means a federal Election conducted by the Secretary of the Interior for federally recognized Tribes under a federal statute or tribal governing document (25 C.F.R.
+81). - MM.PP.
+"Special Election" means any Election other than a Regular or Primary Election including an Election conducted in accordance with Article IX Section 2(b) of the Constitution, to fill vacancies in office, to recall an Elected Official, and in order to submit initiatives and referendums to the Tribal membership. - QQ.
 "Spoiled Ballot" means a paper ballot that is invalid because the person voting has not clearly identified the intention of their vote.
 The inclusion of additional information, such as personally identifiable information, does not otherwise spoil a ballot as long as the intention of the voter can be clearly identified.

-- ss.
-"Term of Office" means the period of time for during which the position for elected office is held or appointed and runs with the office. - TT.
-"Tribal Constitution" means the Little River Band of Ottawa Indians Tribal Constitution. - UU.
-"Tribal Election" means Primary Elections, Regular Elections, Special Elections, Run-off Elections, Recalls, Referendums, and Initiatives.
-Tribal Elections do not include Secretarial Elections. - vv.
-"Tribal Member" means an individual who is a member of the Little River Band of Ottawa Indians. - ww.
-"Tribe" means the Little River Band of Ottawa Indians. - xx.
-"Withdrawal" means the process by which a Candidate or a winning Candidate voluntarily withdraws during or following a Primary Election, Regular Election, or a Special Election.
+- NN.RR.
+"Term of Office" means the period of time for during which the position for elected office is held or appointed and runs with the office. - Oc.SS.
+"Tribal Constitution" means the Little River Band of Ottawa Indians Tribal Constitution. - "Tribal Election" means Primary Elections, Regular Elections, Special Elections, Run-off Elections, Recalls, Referendums, and Initiatives.
+Tribal Elections do not include Secretarial Elections. - QQ.UU.
+"Tribal Member" means an individual who is a member of the Little River Band of Ottawa Indians. - RR.VV.
+"Tribe" means the Little River Band of Ottawa Indians. - SS.WW."Withdrawal" means the process by which a Candidate or a winning Candidate voluntarily withdraws during or following a Primary Election, Regular Election, or a Special Election.